-Requesting demosIt's not possible to request player ineye demos.
+Requesting demosIt's not possible to request player ineye demos, except no GoTV demo is available.
 Only the Anti Cheat team is allowed to request the ineye demo of an accused player if they deem it's required.
 Failure to provide the demo will be punished with 6 pps (missing demo with cheat suspicion).
 The Anti Cheat team will nevertheless perform the analysis based on the Go TV demo.

-Demos have to be compressed into an archive (.zip, .rar, .7z).
+Uploading demosDemos have to be compressed into an archive (.zip, .rar, .7z).
 Apart from that all match media has to be uploaded to the ESL website (the match page).
 You are not allowed to upload your match media to your personal web space or any other kind of external hoster.

 Editing demosIt is strictly forbidden to edit demos.
 If a replay has been manipulated, the admin team will decide what penalty is appropriate.

+Accusation of cheating by timetableIf you want to accuse your opponent(s) of cheating, you need to hand in a timetable within 72 hours after the match has been finished.
+Timetables must be prepared based on the Go TV demo that is automatically uploaded to the match page.
+Instructions on how to do this can be found on this page.
 A timetable should be handed in along with the opening of the protest, so please make sure you have your timetable(s) ready when you open the protest.
 Nevertheless the timetable can still be handed in later (as long as it is within the 72h deadline) in case you did not do that along with the opening of the protest.